Servicerobotics-Ulm/ComponentRepository/ComponentWebotsMobileRobot/README.md

 ### keyboard control:

-* set [internal parameter webots](#internal-parameter-webots) keyboardControl to true (default in most Systems)
-* click on the robot in the graphical window
+* click on the robot in the graphical window to select it
-* press <kbd>X</kbd> or <kbd>C</kbd> to turn on acceleration mode or fixed speed mode (the robot will now stop moving on its own, waiting for you to press a key)
 * press <kbd>W</kbd> or <kbd>&#8593;</kbd> to move forwards
 * press <kbd>S</kbd> or <kbd>&#8595;</kbd> to move backwards
 * press <kbd>A</kbd> or <kbd>&#8592;</kbd> to rotate left (counterclockwise)
 * press <kbd>D</kbd> or <kbd>&#8594;</kbd> to rotate right (clockwise)
-* press <kbd>Q</kbd> to move sideways left (not possible for robots with only 2 wheels)
+* press <kbd>Q</kbd> to move sideways left
-* press <kbd>E</kbd> to move sideways left (not possible for robots with only 2 wheels)
+* press <kbd>E</kbd> to move sideways right
-* to stop the robot in acceleration mode, press <kbd>SPACE</kbd>
+* press <kbd>SPACE</kbd> to stop
-* press <kbd>Y</kbd> to turn off acceleration mode/fixed speed mode (the robot can now move on its own again)
+* don't press any key to allow the robot to move on its own (default)

-If your robot is not reacting to keyboard, it is not selected probably or keyboard is not turned on.
-Click again on the robot in the graphical window to select the robot and graphical window, then press <kbd>X</kbd> to turn on keyboard control, then hold <kbd>W</kbd> to move the robot forwards.
+* or press <kbd>C</kbd> to turn on cruise control: slowly change the speed by pressing a movement key, and keep that speed if no key is pressed (press <kbd>X</kbd> to turn off cruise control)

+Note that as long as cruise control is active, the robot is not able to move on its own (e.g. approach a given location).